On this page 6

 - Playas is located approximately 65 miles south of Lordsburg via NM 338 and NM 9.
 CID inspector scheduling for Playas inspections requires significant advance notice (2+ weeks recommended).

-Typical inspection sequence: Typical sequence: 1) Foundation/footing (before concrete pour), 2) Underground plumbing and electrical (before backfill), 3) Rough framing (before insulation or drywall), 4) Rough plumbing, mechanical, and electrical (before concealment), 5) Insulation (before drywall), 6) Drywall/lath (if applicable), 7) Final building inspection (all work complete, ready for occupancy).
+Typical sequence: Typical sequence: 1) Foundation/footing (before concrete pour), 2) Underground plumbing and electrical (before backfill), 3) Rough framing (before insulation or drywall), 4) Rough plumbing, mechanical, and electrical (before concealment), 5) Insulation (before drywall), 6) Drywall/lath (if applicable), 7) Final building inspection (all work complete, ready for occupancy).
 NM Tech facilities staff may conduct their own inspections for internal quality assurance; these do not substitute for CID inspections.

 Playas is located approximately 65 miles south of Lordsburg via NM 338 and NM 9.
 The access road to Playas from the north is remote.
 CID inspector scheduling requires significant advance notice.
 The same logistics notes as for Animas apply.
 Notify CID inspector of any access limitations and provide clear driving directions or GPS coordinates.